Writer and Editor, Hayden Associate

 - B.A. in English, University of Michigan, Ann Arbor

-Since 2002, Avis Lang has been editing and collaborating with the ubiquitous space advocate Neil deGrasse Tyson, director of the Hayden Planetarium in New York City—initially as the senior editor responsible for his Natural History magazine column, “Universe,” and subsequently as the editor of their book Space Chronicles: Facing the Ultimate Frontier (W.W.
-Norton, 2012).
-Several of the “Universe” essays produced during her years as editor of the column have received awards from the American Institute of Physics or been included in the Best American Science Writing or Best American Science and Nature Writing annual anthologies.
+Since 2002, Avis Lang has been editing and collaborating with the ubiquitous space advocate Neil deGrasse Tyson, director of the Hayden Planetarium in New York City—initially as the senior editor responsible for his Natural History magazine column, “Universe”; subsequently as the editor of their book Space Chronicles: Facing the Ultimate Frontier (W.W.
+Norton, 2012); and most recently as coauthor of their book Accessory to War: The Unspoken Alliance Between Astrophysics and the Military (W.W.
+Norton, 2018).
+Several of the “Universe” essays produced during her years as editor of the column received awards from the American Institute of Physics or were included in the Best American Science Writing or Best American Science and Nature Writing annual anthologies, and some of the essays made their way into Tyson’s best-selling book Astrophysics for People in a Hurry (W.W.
+Norton, 2017).

-While working in Canada during the 1970s and 1980s as an art historian, essayist, curator, and performer, Lang taught fine arts and women’s studies at the University of British Columbia and Simon Fraser University.
+While working in Canada during the 1970s and 1980s as an art historian, essayist, curator, and performer, Lang taught fine arts and women’s studies at the University of British Columbia, Simon Fraser University, the Nova Scotia College of Art and Design, the Banff Centre, and the University of Lethbridge.
 Her best-known curatorial project was Pork Roasts: 250 Feminist Cartoons (1981), an international traveling exhibition of work by more than a hundred cartoonists from thirteen countries.
-She now lives in New York City; in addition to her position as a Research Associate at the Hayden Planetarium, she is an adjunct lecturer in English at the City University of New York and a freelance editor.
+She now lives in New York City, where she has been an adjunct lecturer in English at the City University of New York and is currently a Research Associate at the Hayden Planetarium.